Workforce Analyst Job Description, Key Duties and Responsibilities

 - Responsible for the maintenance and upkeep of scheduling software

-- Responsible for reporting data management activities around employee scheduling and forecasts
+- Reporting data management activities around employee scheduling and forecasts

 - Improve processes and increase efficiency of operations by recommending necessary changes